US drops bribery case against ex-Arizona utility regulator

 - Boeing's 737 ramp-up shows signs of strain as unfinished planes pile up in Renton

+The mistrial was declared in mid-July after jurors deadlocked.
+All four defendants denied that they participated in an influence-buying scheme.

+Prosecutors previously said the bribe money was funneled to Gary Pierce by Johnson and that Pierce tried to get the water company owner to buy him land worth at least $300,000.

-In exchange, they have said Pierce voted for a rate increase that benefited Johnson’s company and approved a measure that allowed Johnson to use ratepayer money to pay his personal income tax bill.
+In exchange, they have said, Pierce voted for a rate increase that benefited Johnson’s company and approved a measure that allowed Johnson to use ratepayer money to pay his personal income tax bill.

-Authorities had said the money was paid to Sherry Pierce, who was hired by consulting firm owned by Norton’s wife, and deposited into a bank account held by her and her husband.
+Authorities also said money was paid to Sherry Pierce, who was hired by a consulting firm owned by Norton’s wife, and deposited into a bank account held by her and her husband.

 Sherry Pierce insisted she was paid for doing legitimate political work.